Greginkansas/-openhab-openhab1wiki/JPA-Persistence.md

 In openHAB 1.8 the binding has been modified in that now only the embedded Derby driver is included.
 Drivers for other databases must be installed manually.
 This is a trivial process.
 Normally JDBC database drivers are packaged as OSGi bundles and can just be dropped into the 'addons' folder of openHAB.
 This has the advantage that users can update their drivers as needed.

+The following database drivers are known to work:
+- postgresql-9.4-1203-jdbc41.jar
+- postgresql-9.4-1206-jdbc41.jar

 If a database driver is not an OSGi bundle the below technique can be used to extend the openHAB classpath.